-C. Senior Access Controllers, Senior Access Controller, Lead and Terminal Access Controllers i.
+- i.
 Seniority Shift Bid.
-Based on seniority, employees shall bid shifts, assignments and/or days off that will be effective no later than the last day of the months of January, May and September.
+Based on seniority within their job classification, employees shall bid shifts, and/or days off that will be effective no later than the last day of the months of January, May and September.
 Management will ensure that there are at least fourteen (14) calendar days notice from the time the bid process has been completed and the time that the new shifts, assignments and/or days off are implemented.
 In the event of a significant change in operations, employees will have the option to re-bid shifts.
-For the purposes of this section, a significant change is defined as an event such as the addition, elimination or relocation of a post, position, or gate.
+For the purposes of this section, a significant change is defined as an event such as the addition, elimination or relocation of a post, position, or gate. - ii.

-- ii.
 Vacation Bidding.
 Vacations shall also be bid at these times based on seniority and in accordance with departmental policy. - iii.
-Shift Assignment.
-Senior Access Controllers shall be divided into a shift system; each shift shall begin at a specified time and continue for the duration of their scheduled shift.
+Shift Duty Senior Access Controllers shall be divided into a shift system; each shift shall begin at a specified time and continue for the duration of their scheduled shift.
 Each shift will have a Relief position(s) as necessary.
 Shift vacancies shall be filled on a one-time basis with the highest seniority volunteer from within that shift.
-If there are no volunteers within the shift, it shall be filled by the most senior volunteer from the section. - iv.
+If there are no volunteers within the shift, it shall be filled by the most senior volunteer from the section.
+Assignments will be posted four weeks in advance.
+Beginning no earlier than January 1, 2018, Senior Access Controllers will not have seniority preference for duty assignments.

+- iv.
 Senior Access Controller, Lead.
 The Port may, at its discretion, designate one Senior Access Controller bid shift position on each scheduled shift (i.e. "Day", Swing," and "Mid") as the "lead" position, and limit bidding for that shift to those employees who are willing to undertake Lead responsibilities and do not have discipline on record in the last 12 month period.
 The Lead position will be compensated at a rate of 5% above the pay rate that would otherwise apply. - v.
 Shift Trades.
-Trades between individuals after shift bidding is completed shall be permitted as follows: - Trades will not cause overtime. - Trade will not disturb any other established vacation bid. - Employees will provide reasonable advance notice to management of trades pursuant to department policy and procedure.
+Trades between individuals within the same classification after shift bidding is completed shall be permitted as follows: - Trades will not cause overtime. - Trade will not disturb any other established vacation bid. - Employees will provide reasonable advance notice to management of trades pursuant to department policy and procedure.